geodynamics/pylith/examples/2d/box/README.md

 ## Step04: Simple shear with Dirichlet boundary conditions and initial conditions

 The same problem as Step02 but with the initial conditions set to the solution.
+Features used in this simulation include:

+* Static simulation
+* Neumann boundary conditions
+* Initial conditions over the domain
+* UniformDB, SimpleGridDB, and SimpleDB spatial database for specifying values for properties, boundary conditions, and initial conditions.

 The simulation parameters are in the `pylithapp.cfg` and `step04_sheardispic.cfg` files.

 To run the example:
 ```